Heymow/SoundGarden/discord-bot/README.md

 - ✅ **Configurable @everyone pings** for announcements
 - ✅ **Discord timestamps** showing relative time in user's timezone
 - ✅ **Automatic week cancellation** when insufficient teams participate
+- ✅ **Suno.com URL validation** with restriction to Suno platform only

 ---